laurazapa/thn/README.md

 ## 🧪 Testing

-The project includes a comprehensive test suite:
+The project includes the following test suites:

 ```bash
 # Run all PHPUnit tests